Join Here | Log In

 Zinc, genetics, and your health:

 This mineral is a component of many different types of biological molecules – impacting metabolism, immune function, skin barrier function, and more.
-Zinc is needed for the function of all cell types.
+Zinc is needed for the function of all cell types in all tissues and organs.

 Dietary zinc insufficiency or deficiency: